sayerhs/cpl/docs/source/user/installation.rst

 Installing Caelus Python Library (CPL)
 ======================================

-CPL is a python package for use with `Caelus CML <http://www.caelus-cml.com>`_ simulation suite.
-Therefore, it is assumed that users have a properly functioning CML installation on their system.
-In addition to Caelus CML and python, it also requires several scientific python libraries:
+CPL is a python package for use with OpenFOAM or `Caelus CML <http://www.caelus-cml.com>`_ simulation suite.
+Therefore, it is assumed that users have a properly functioning OpenFOAM or CML installation on their system.
+In addition to OpenFoAM/Caelus CML and python, it also requires several scientific python libraries:

    - `NumPy <http://www.numpy.org>`_ -- Arrays, linear algebra
    - `Pandas <http://pandas.pydata.org>`_ -- Data Analysis library
    - `Matplotlib <https://matplotlib.org>`_ -- Plotting package

-The quickest way to install CPL is to use the `official installer
+The quickey way to install CPL is to install through `Anaconda Python Distribution
-<http://www.caelus-cml.com/download/>`_ provided by Applied CCM.
-Once installed,
-please proceed to :ref:`check_install` to learn how to use CPL.

-For users wishing to install CPL from the git repository, this user guide recommends the use of `Anaconda Python Distribution
 <http://docs.continuum.io/anaconda/index>`_.
 This distribution provides a
 comprehensive set of python packages necessary to get up and running with CPL.
+Once installed, please proceed to :ref:`check_install` to learn how to use CPL.

+For users wishing to install CPL from the git repository, this user guide recommends the use of Anaconda.
 An alternate approach using Python *virtualenv* is described at the end of this section, but will require some Python expertise on the part of the user.

 The default installation instructions use Python v2.7.
 However, CPL is designed to work with both Python v2.7 and Python v3.x versions.